 How to properly cite this product in your work

-Diagenode strongly recommends using this: MicroPlex Library Preparation Kit v2 (12 indices) (Diagenode Cat# C05010013).
+Diagenode strongly recommends using this: MicroPlex Library Preparation Kit v2 (12 indexes) (Diagenode Cat# C05010013).
 Click here to copy to clipboard.

 Using our products in your publication?
 Let us know!